 Below is a chart of some of the more common herbal pillow and sachet ingredients and uses.
 Remember that these are easy to make at home, inexpensive, and make great gifts!

-|Aromatherapy Sachet||Calendula blossoms, chamomile flowers, peppermint leaves, rose petals, fennel seeds, cinnamon, red clover, lemon balm leaves. - Commonly used for aromatherapy and fresh scents.
+Aromatherapy Sachet - Made with Calendula blossoms, chamomile flowers, peppermint leaves, rose petals, fennel seeds, cinnamon, red clover, lemon balm leaves. - Commonly used for aromatherapy and fresh scents.

-|Christmas Sachet||Allspice, star anise, ginger, orange peel, lemon verbana, rose petals, sassafras.||Fresh holiday scents.|
+Christmas Sachet - Made with Allspice, star anise, ginger, orange peel, lemon verbana, rose petals, sassafras - Commonly used for fresh holiday scents.

-|Nourishing Sachet||Oats, calendula, chamomile, yarrow, olive leaf, epsom salts, lemon balm, comfrey.||Nourishes the skin, often put in a bath.|
+Nourishing Sachet - Made with Oats, calendula, chamomile, yarrow, olive leaf, epsom salts, lemon balm, comfrey - Commonly used for nourishing the skin and often put in the bath.

 Have a question or want to suggest a sachet recipe?
 Fill out the form below: